2hats-co/2hats-student-portal/src/components/withNavigation/index.md

 HOC: wraps component with a standard left navigation bar.

-Uses `withAuthorisation` HOC to ensure authentication.
+REMOVED: Uses `withAuthorisation` HOC to ensure authentication.
 If not, redirects user to sign in, adding a deep link to the current route as a URL parameter.